gregstula/quick-snake/README.md

 ![Fast paced to test your skills](https://github.com/gregstula/quick-snake/blob/master/images/qsnake.gif)

 # Installing #
 This otherwise pure C++ program uses a bit of ncurses for displayig characters.
 While I was tempted to use ASCII terminal codes directly for extra portability, it didn't seem worth the effort so ncurses is required.

-On macOS I beleive you can install ncurses and llvm(clang) with [homebrew](https://brew.sh/) on Linux you just need a C++ compiler.
+On a fresh macOS Catalina I was able to build and test with the default clang you get after being prompted to install developer tools when you type `git` in the default terminal.
+Otherwise, you can install clang with [homebrew](https://brew.sh/).

+On Linux I tested with clang++ and g++ in Konsole and Gnome Terminal.
+For older terminals like xterm I had to enable unicode support.

 Requirments:
   - a UTF-8 Terminal
   - ncurses
   - clang or gcc

 *Note: Your Clang or GCC version needs to support the -std=c++17 flag*

 **Intallation** (clang):